Cooperation-org/linked-trust-impact-eval/contracts/README.md

 # Impact Evaluator Wrapper Contract

-**Description**: Wrapper.sol first verifies the Merkle root and the Merkle tree with Reality.eth and then allows the user to claim their funds after verifying their eligibility and amount on the Merkle tree.
-The contract is deployed on the Goerli network and interacts with a mock Reality.eth contract that always returns "True" for all question calls.
-Transactions use mock USDC tokens for transfers.
-The deployment addresses are of Wrapper, Mock Reality and Mock listed in the `addresses.txt` file.
+**Description**: Wrapper.sol first verifies the Merkle root and the Merkle tree with Reality.eth and then allows the user to claim their funds after verifying their eligibility and amount on the Merkle tree. \
+ The contract is deployed on the Goerli network and interacts with a mock Reality.eth contract that always returns a `bytes32` response for all askQuestion() calls, and returns a `bytes32` true for all `getFinalAnswer()`.
+Transactions use mock ERC20 tokens for transfers.
+The deployment addresses of Wrapper, MockReality and TestERC20 are listed in the `addresses.txt` file.
 The contract supports all ERC20 tokens, and the specific token used can be selected at the time of deployment.
 \
 \
-In this README.md we will go through the process of
+In this README.md we will go through the process of:
-- Installing the required dependencies
+- Installing the required dependencies.
-- Running a local blockchain node using `anvil`,
+- Running a *local blockchain* node using `anvil`.
 - Deploying MockReality, MockERC20 and Wrapper contract on it usind `forge create`.
-- Calling a Wrapper contract's function using `cast`.
+- Calling the Wrapper contract's function using `cast`.
+\
+The process of deploying to Goerli will be quite similar.
 ## Dependencies

-The project is written in Solidity and uses [Foundry](https://github.com/foundry-rs/foundry) as the develpment framework. \
+The project is written in Solidity and uses [Foundry](https://github.com/foundry-rs/foundry) as the development framework. \
 To install Foundry run: \
 `$ curl -L https://foundry.paradigm.xyz | bash` \
 This will download foundryup , Foundry's toolchain installer.
 Install it by running: \